enricllagostera/tw-json-tiddlers-to-md-files/README.md

 ## Usage

-1. Generate the JSON file via the `Export all > JSON` option on TiddlyWiki's `More actions` menu.
+1. Generate the JSON file with your wiki's content via the `Export all > JSON` option on TiddlyWiki's `More actions` menu.
+2. Run the tool.
+3. Open your output folder to access your MD files.